jpivarski-talks/SciPy2020-Proposal/README.md

 Particle physicists routinely have to manipulate large numbers of complex objects that represent hierarchical particle decays.
 Looping over combinations of particles to find candidates that match a given topology is not a preprocessing step or a cleaning step: it _is_ the analysis.
 This combination of complexity and large datasets has made it difficult for particle physicists to use Python's standard data analysis tools, such as NumPy, Pandas, and xarray.

-Awkward Array was introduced in September 2018, and it is already one of the most popular pip-installed packages for particle physics.
+Awkward Array was introduced in September 2018, and it has become the basis for a new Python-based ecosystem in our field, including the Scikit-HEP project (https://scikit-hep.org) and PyHEP series of conferences, the third of which will be co-located with SciPy 2020 (https://indico.cern.ch/event/882824).
 However, there's nothing domain-specific about this intersection of complex data with big data.

 After presenting the complexity problem from a particle physics perspective, I would introduce the Awkward Array library by applying it to GeoJSON map files, which already have enough structure to justify why one would want to slice, mask, and vectorize calculations with Awkward Array.